elid0928/containers/pacloud/redis-sentinel/README.md

 ## Logging

-The Bitnami Redis(R) Sentinel Docker Image sends the container logs to the `stdout`.
+The Pacloud Redis(R) Sentinel Docker Image sends the container logs to the `stdout`.
 To view the logs:

 ```console
 $ docker logs redis